MrMatOrg/mrmat-python-api-flask/README.md

 * Access Type: confidential (but if it wasn't Keycloak, should be public)
 * Flow: Device Authorization Grant

-Keycloaks default polling interval during the device authorization flow is set to a rather long 600s.
-I strongly suggest to reduce that to 5s in the realm settings.
+Keycloak's default polling interval during the device authorization flow is set to a rather long 600s.
+I strongly suggest reducing that to 5s in the realm settings.

 ### Test Client